We have been to Blue Spring State Park many times over the years – as day visitors, on field trips, tent camping, and now RV camping.

 Walk the boardwalk

-The beautiful 1.3 mile boardwalk allows scenic views of the spring from the source (boil) to the St. John’s River.
+The beautiful 1.3-mile boardwalk allows for scenic views of the spring run (from the source (boil) to the St. John’s River).
+It is well maintained and very family and pet-friendly.
+Be mindful to keep your pets leashed.

 You might even catch a glimpse of brave scuba divers as they dive into the spring boil (source of the spring).